EXOTIC & contrasting coastlines

 My beloved grandmother, born in the early 1900s, shared stories of her youth swimming in this bay.
 She recalls using this very bathhouse as a women's changing room.

 Fast forward to 1996.
 This same bathhouse was painted pink and used as a prop in the production of a soap opera called The Bold and The Beautiful.
 In this show, the character Brooke Forrester used the small house as a temporary refuge, when she left her California home and fled to Barbados due a mental breakdown as a result of losing her baby.
 Dan and I were chosen as extras in the production.
 As we awaited the start of shooting, Dan looked out from a second floor room were the actors were getting makeup done.
 From an upstairs balcony, Dan caught the eye of fans below who seemed very excited to see him.
 They waved and giggled.
 Confused at their exuberance, he waved back at them.
-A few minutes later as he wakled down over to the set, he saw the three young girls smiling with excitement.
+A few minutes later as he walked down over to the set, he saw the three young girls smiling with excitement.
 As he got a little closer, he saw thier faces turn quickly to disappointment.
 Turns out, from far away, Dan resembled the actor Ron Moss who played the character Ridge Forrester!
 We had a good laugh.

 contact us fOR PRICING, SIZING & USAGE